retraigo/docs/content/en/duration.md

 menuTitle: Introduction
 features:
   - Lightweight
-  - Typescript
+  - TypeScript
   - No Dependencies
   - Customizable Formatting
 ---

-Duration is a single Class written in Typescript.
+Duration is a single Class written in TypeScript.
 It can infer units of time from milliseconds and human-readable strings and output desired formatted strings too.